Shmayro/dockerify-android/README.md

 ### Use the Web Interface to Access the Emulator

-The easiest way to interact with the Android emulator is through the web interface:
+The **quickest and easiest way** to interact with the Android emulator is through your web browser:

-1. Open your browser and navigate to `http://localhost:8000`
+1. Open your browser and go to `http://localhost:8000`
 2. You should see the device listed as "dockerify-android:5555" automatically connected
 3. Select one of the available streaming options:
    - **Tiny H264** (recommended for best performance)
    - Broadway.js
    - H264 Converter

+> **Benefits of Web Interface:**
+> - No extra software to install
+> - Access from any computer with a web browser
+> - Full touchscreen and keyboard support
+> - Perfect for remote work or sharing the emulator with team members

 ![scrcpy-web interface](/doc/scrcpy-web-preview.png)